benvinegar/counterscale/README.md

 npx @counterscale/cli@latest install
 ```

 Follow the prompts.
 You will be asked for the Cloudflare API token you created earlier.
+You'll also be asked if you want to protect your dashboard with a password:

+- If you choose **Yes** (recommended for public deployments), you'll be prompted to create a password that will be required to access your analytics dashboard.
+- If you choose **No**, your dashboard will be publicly accessible without authentication.

 Once the script has finished, the server application should be deployed.
 Visit `https://{subdomain-emitted-during-deploy}.workers.dev` to verify.